 At New Cangle we develop children’s love of reading through a book-led curriculum.
 We teach units of lessons that are structured around motivating class readers, plays or poems or non-fiction texts.

 Whole class reading sessions are taught daily.
 Teachers model the reading process to the whole class as an ‘expert’ reader.
-Teachers model their thought process, explaining how and why they change their tone/intonation/speed/emphasis when reading.
-In KS1, when modelling reading, pupils are encouraged to join in (choral reading).
-In KS2, children have access to the text either individually or with a partner.
-The children follow the text as the teacher reads and occasionally read out loud.
+This may involve reading aloud to children, modelling what good readers do, showing children how to pause for punctuation and how to change their voices to make text more meaningful.
+In EYFS and Y1, when modelling reading, pupils are encouraged to join in (choral reading).
+In Y2-6, children have access to the text individually.
+The children follow the text as the teacher reads.
+The class ‘echo’ read back to practise their fluency and to teach children to recognise and use their ‘story teller voice’ by adjusting their tone/intonation/speed/emphasis when reading.
 Listening to longer or more complex texts than they would be able to read alone increases children’s knowledge and understanding and, along with the rich vocabulary they encounter, develops their reading comprehension.

 Phonics and Early Reading: